-A Staged Reading with Music and Beyond
+Staged with Music

 Our 2018 production was wildly successful, so by popular demand, we are coming back for 2019.
 The original cast will have additional actors and musicians.

+*Due to the Pandemic, all production was put on hold.
 Stay tuned for updates: who, when, and where!

 Ursula and Our Conversations traverses the rocky landscape of Ursula’s early

-On May 5, 2018, at the Taproot’s, Isaac Studio Theatre, Ursula and Our Conversations, The Nazi Era was first produced as a staged reading adapted from a screenplay.
+On May 5, 2018, at the Taproot’s Isaac Studio Theatre, Ursula and Our Conversations, The Nazi Era was first produced as a staged reading adapted from a screenplay.

 One last thought pertains to the cast.
 These actors are not only talented but were drawn to the work due to their humanitarian natures.
-What an honor to know them and have themon this journey with me.
+What an honor to know them and have them on this journey with me.

 The Core Actors from the May 5, 2018 productions reflections-

 Jeanne Snyder – Jeanne is a recently retired Marriage & Family Therapist.
 “Conversations with Ursula” is an exciting, engaging project to be participating in.
-Though a novice with acting, my work as a therapist has prepared me well to interpret emotions on many levels.
+Though a novice to acting, my work as a therapist has prepared me well to interpret emotions on many levels.
 I so appreciate the more experienced, talented cast who have supported my learning to help create this powerful production.

 Chaitania Hein – I have enjoyed the process of producing a staged reading immensely.
 I look forward to working with this cast on future productions.

-Carla Ginnis –I am the semi-official researcher for this effort & also have a love for and experience as script writer/adapter & actor in enhanced Readers’ Theatre, the theatrical medium of Ursula’s and Our Conversations.
+Carla Ginnis –I am the semi-official researcher for this effort & also have a love for and experience as a script writer/adapter & actor in enhanced Readers’ Theatre, the theatrical medium of Ursula’s and Our Conversations.

 As both a librarian and serious history buff, I was immediately drawn both to Ursula as a multi-faceted individual and focusing on an accurate representation of her time in history, specifically German history.
-So, when Chaitania started, several years ago, requesting me to dig into the what’s, where’s, and whys of the situations Ursula found herself in, I jumped in eagerly.
+So, when Chaitania started several years ago, requesting me to dig into the whats, where’s, and whys of the situations Ursula found herself in, I jumped in eagerly.
 I’ve always been interested in the effects of the attitudinal, social, political, and cultural changes that developed between 1885-1960 across Europe and America -and, as a post-World War II American Jew, I’ve tried to keep a broader perspective about European-Jewish relations.
 Even though, due to the Nazis, I no longer have any family in Europe.

 Iman Hein – As a regular member of

-However, bringing awareness of the impact of betrayal through propaganda (fake news) and the subsequent lifelong suffering from collective guilt and shame (what my mother always called her “bad nerves”) and the struggle to overcome such indoctrination, i.e. “brainwashing,” at a time when its danger is becoming imminent again, motivated me to be part of bringing her story alive on stage.
+However, bringing awareness of the impact of betrayal through propaganda (fake news) and the subsequent lifelong suffering from collective guilt and shame (what my mother always called her “bad nerves”) and the struggle to overcome such indoctrination, i.e., “brainwashing,” at a time when its danger is becoming imminent again, motivated me to be part of bringing her story alive on stage.

 Karina Choe – I am sincerely grateful to be involved in this phenomenal production.
 The journey to work with our talented and devoted cast has brought fulfillment and peace to my musical soul.
 I congratulate each of you for sharing your artistry in acting.
 And a big thank you to the audience for your love and support.